cloudmesh-community/book/chapters/cloud/datacenter.md

   With regards to the number of people serving such a facility it is obvious that through automation is quite low.
-According to (<https://journal.uptimeinstitute.com/data-center-staffing/>) proper data center staffing is a key to a reliable operation.
-See @fig:datacenter-staff-impact
+According to (<https://journal.uptimeinstitute.com/data-center-staffing/>) proper data center staffing is a key to a reliable operation (see @fig:datacenter-staff-impact).

 ![Datacenter Staff Impact](images/datacenter-staff-impact.jpg){#fig:datacenter-staff-impact}